Updated: Dec 2, 2020

 Judgment allows the one judged to actually experience or feel mercy.

-This whole thought process in my head has become an important thing for me to work through because it seems the tendency in our modern conversation is to not judge anyone for anything.
+This whole reflection came about because it seems the tendency in our modern conversation is to not judge anyone for anything.
 That the act of judging is in itself unmerciful.
 But, how can an actual wrong ever be made right if nothing is ever said?

 Now, when someone wants to point out every perceived wrong done by others in order to elevate themselves or justify their own sense of moral superiority, this is judgmental-ism.
 The problem, it seems, is that in today's society, any judgment falls into the category of judgmental-ism.
 In doing so, I believe we've begun to deprive ourselves the opportunity to seek and know what true mercy feels like.

 So what's the difference between judgment that leads to mercy and judgmental-ism?
 According to Jesus' parable, from a human perspective, it's the judger's own sense of how much mercy they themselves have received.

 *BDAG, A Greek English Lexicon of the New Testament and Other Early Christian Literature, pg.
 315.